mkorunoski/3D-Face-Reconstruction/README.md

 # 3D Face Reconstruction
-3D recreation of detected face. dlib and OpenCV libraries are used for face detection and image manipulation.
+3D reconstruction of detected face. dlib and OpenCV libraries are used for face detection and image manipulation.
 OpenGL is used for rendering.

 ## Reference materials
 - [Head pose]